Macedonian Ruins

 If you obey my commandments, you will remain in my love… I have told you these things so that my joy may be in you, and your joy may be complete.”
 John 15:10-11 (NET)

 Obeying someone motivated by selfish needs is tantamount to being their slave—you serve their needs.
-However, choosing to obey God, who has no needs, and has demonstrated a devotion to our wellbeing, is freedom.
-If you believe that obeying God's directives is demeaning or sexist you don't know Him.
+However, choosing to obey God, who has no needs and has demonstrated a devotion to our well-being, is freedom.
+If you believe that obeying God's directives is demeaning or sexist, you don't know Him.

 The Scorpion and the Frog